Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-In the case mentioned in point 22.1.1 and also approved by CDF, the beneficiary shall submit a summary report within the period specified by CDF for the purpose of the closure process. | ||||
+If the situation referred to in clause 22.1.1 occurs and approval is granted by the Fund, the beneficiary must submit a final report within the period specified by the Fund to facilitate the project closure procedures. | ||||

 22.3